Romance, Courtship, Engagement, Marriage, and Family

 Should a romantic interest develop, it is usually best to commit the matter to the Lord in prayer and observe the person from a distance for a time.
 Interacting in group activities is a good way to get to know a person without making the individual feel uncomfortable or becoming too involved too quickly.
 Please keep in mind also that the DITP is short program, just nine months.
 Waiting for the training to conclude before pursuing new romantic interests is recommended.

 It is generally best not to consider participation in the DITP shortly after getting married.
 The first few months of marriage are a time of transition.
 A good start builds a solid foundation for the future.
-The DITP requires a man’s undistracted attention (1 Corinthians 7:32-35).
+The DITP requires undistracted attention (1 Corinthians 7:32-35).
 The training requires long hours of study, instruction, and service.
 This can put considerable strain on a new marriage.
 These factors should be prayerfully considered.
-They do not, however, rule out the possibility of a man married less than a year participating in the program.
+They do not, however, rule out the possibility of someone married less than a year participating in the program.

 It is important that married interns learn to balance their time and meet all their responsibilities.
-These include those to their wives and children.
+These include those to their spouses and children.
 Whenever possible, it is recommended that married interns complete their homework assignments immediately after the day’s classes conclude and before going home.
 In this way they can spend quality time with their families when at home.
 Interns should avoid spending all of their available time studying or outside the home doing ministry.
 They should set aside regular time to be with their family.
-As they study the Scriptures and become more like Christ, they should become better husbands and fathers.
+As they study the Scriptures and become more like Christ, they should become better spouses and parents.

 Interns are not allowed to hold jobs during their training.
 The full-time nature of the internship leaves little time for outside pursuits or secular employment.
 It is advisable that interns make full use of the opportunity before them and fully dedicate themselves to the training.